RoAE347/MinecraftModUpdater/README.md

 ### Important Notes

-*   **Not a 100% Guarantee**: This tool automates a complex process, but it might not find every single mod, especially if they are old, obscure, or exclusively available on CurseForge.
+*   **Not a 100% Guarantee**: This tool automates a complex process, but it might not find every single mod, especially if they are old, obscure.
 *   **Check Mismatched Mods**: Pay close attention to the final warning message.
 It will list all mods that were downloaded from GitHub or didn't have a perfect version match on Modrinth.
 You should verify these `.jar` files to ensure they are compatible with your game version before playing.
 *   **CurseForge**: This tool does not download files from CurseForge automatically due to their API policies.
 However, it helps you by opening search pages for any mods it couldn't find.
 *   **Safety**: The application interacts with the official APIs from Modrinth and GitHub.
 It **does not** modify your existing mods folder; it only creates a new one on your Desktop.